INFINITE-TECHNOLOGY/infinite-technology.github.io/Bobbin/documentation/index.md

 This is a typical example of declarative XML programming.

+Note: Logback supports Groovy Script filter - but it is applicable only on specific appender, not on Logger.

+And there is no support for Groovy message text formatting (encoder pattern).

+> It is impossible to configure log level on the appender level

+Let's take examples of Logback and Log4j2.

+- Appenders are defined separately from Loggers and Loggers reference the appender using "AppenderRef".
+- Only Loggers accept Level and Class Name configuration

+Let's say we would like to exclude Debug of class Foo from a specific log file, without affecting other log files and classes.

+In Logback this is solved using Groovy Script Filter on Appender, but when we have many appenders - configuration size grows quickly.

+> Log files per log level

+> Overriding Root Level

 > There is a disconnect between how the log data is produced by the application and how it is being consumed by the Logger

 As a historical practice, existing Loggers are defined either in:
 - Class static field
 - Instance field - causing overhead in initialization and unnecessary isolation

-This narrows down the scope of each specific logger to the context of its own class or object in terms of consumption of log data.
+This reduces the scope of each specific logger instance to the context of its owner class or object in terms of consumption of log data.

-But the application flow is **not driven by the class structure** rather being enclosed into an **execution stack**, which is having a guaranteed immutable anchor - the **thread** in which the stack is being executed.
+However the application flow is **not driven by the class structure** rather being reflected into a dynamic **execution stack**, which is having a guaranteed immutable anchor - the **thread** in which the stack is being executed.

 In practice this misconception causes functional limitations for existing loggers such as:
 - Complicated configuration of file naming, log separation and archiving